 This recipe includes wrap breads to enjoy as a sandwich the next day, baked pumpkin which you can easily double and add to countless other meals as well as my coriander pesto which works on just about anything and will store well in your fridge for a week plus.

 As you’ll be buying the wrap bread, I strongly recommend a quality Lebanese wholemeal wrap bread.
-Most supermarkets, delis and produce stores will have an option or two for you and what you’re looking for (like all packaged food) is no numbers and no preservatives.
-Ideally, you’ll see flour, water and salt.
-Yes that’s it.
+Most supermarkets, delis and produce stores will have an option or two for you.

 This bread will crisp up beautifully for your pizza and as I said above, taste divine the next day when rolled with your salad for lunch!